Sections

 [1,[3,7]] selects the 2nd column and the 4th through 8th columns.

-minColumnGapnumber in inches. default: 0Configures column recognition by specifying the smallest allowed width of the gutters separating the columns.
+minColumnGapnumber in inches. default: 0not supportedConfigures column recognition by specifying the smallest allowed width of the gutters separating the columns.
 For an example, see Table grid example.
-Use when text in a column contains whitespace gaps such that Sensible can split one column into two.
+Use when text in a column contains large whitespace gaps that cause Sensible to mistakenly split one column into two.
 To avoid this split, set a minimum gap that's larger than the gaps inside the column.
-The default (0) means that zero-width vertical lines define the column boundaries.
+The default (0) specifies that zero-width vertical lines define the column boundaries.

 You don't need to configure this parameter if you specify a Stop parameter.
 For more information, see Section nuances.